Where to Stay in Florence: Ultimate 2026 First-Timer’s Guide

 Piazza della Repubblica: A busy square with cafés, live music in the evenings, and a carousel if you’re in the mood.

-Recommended Hotel Stays in San Giovanni
+Our recommended stays in San Giovanni

 2. Santa Croce